A new approach to solving multi-order fractional equations using BEM and Chebyshev matrix: Numerical results and discussion

-On the basis of the procedure described in Sections 2, 3 and 4, some problems are solved to illustrate the efficiency and accuracy of the proposed method.
-For the first example two-dimensional fractional heat-like equation is considered.
-In the second example two-dimensional fractional wave-like equation is discussed.
-In the third and forth problems the linear TFCDE are solved.
-And in the fifth test problem a multi-order time fractional diffusion-wave equation in bounded inhomogeneous anisotropic plane bodies is solved. \\ \textbf{Example1.} Consider the two-dimensional time fractional heat-like equation:
+On the basis of the described procedure, some problems are solved to illustrate the efficiency and the accuracy of the proposed method.
+In the first example, a simple two-dimensional fractional heat-like equation is considered for two different conditions.
+In the second example, a nonlinear two-dimensional fractional wave-like equation is tested.
+In the third and fourth problems, two linear TFCDEs are solved to test the impact of external force ($g$) and the final time on the convergence rate of the method.
+In the fifth and sixth test problems, multi-order time-fractional diffusion-wave equations in bounded homogeneous anisotropic plane bodies are solved.
+The condition number of system \ref{matrixform} is examined for each example.
+Since, the size of the matrix $\pmb{A}$ depends on the number of internal points, $M$, and the degree of COM, $K$, the condition number of $\pmb{A}$ can be compared versus $K$ and the length of distance between nodal points.
+However, most domains are not discretized uniformly.
+In this regard, suppose $r$ denotes the mean length of all the distances between the internal points and their adjacent points (e.g. see $\textstyle{x_{IP}}$ in Figure~\ref{fig: discrete}).
+Thus, the numerical results show that the condition number behaves as $Cond\pmb{A}\simeq{r^{-2}(K+1)^{2}}$ for example~\ref{exam1}, and $Cond\pmb{A}\simeq{r^{-2}(K+1)^{3}}$ for other examples. \\ \begin{exm} Consider the following two-dimensional time fractional heat-like equation:

-subject to different initial conditions with different domains \cite{momani,shirazi}:
+subjected to different initial conditions with different domains \cite{momani,shirazi}:

 Here, boundary conditions satisfy the exact solutions: